 Some supported formats include (audio) MP3, AAC, AC3, WMA, M4A, FLAC, OGG, WAV, ALAC, WavPack, AIFF; (video) AVI, FLV, MP4, MPG, MOV, RM, 3GP, WMV, VOB, MKV, WebM and OGV.

 Note: By default, the program will extract/convert to MP3.
-Select "Try extract original audio stream" to avoid re-encoding.
-This is faster, but may result in a format some devices can't read.
-Additionally, the program has a number of predefined settings (profiles) specially designed for novice users.
-More advanced users can easily customize audio encoding parameters with output parameters.
+Select "Try extract original audio stream" to avoid re-encoding, which is faster but may result in a format that some devices can't read.
+The program has a number of predefined settings (profiles) specially designed for novice users, but you can also customize audio encoding and output parameters.

 Category: | |